tangopeter/EzyLocal/wp-content/plugins/wordpress-file-upload-pro/readme.txt

 == Changelog ==

+= 4.22.1 =
+* fixed bug in WFU.captcha.core() function that was breaking upload form in block themes when Material UI was activated
+* fixed bug in wfu_webcam_update_preview() function that was breaking upload form when uploadid was greater than 1

 = 4.22.0 =
 * fixed warnings shown when opening the front-end file viewer's visual editor
 * added webcamselfile attribute in upload form shortcode so that webcam can work in parallel with file selection